Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Why use Kaeon FUSION/README.md

 So that begs the question,
 why didn't we build Kaeon FUSION on LISP syntax?
-As we mentioned [in our FAQ section](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/README.md#is-kaeon-fusion-a-lisp), Kaeon FUSION is not a LISP because it stores data as a doubly linked tree instead of a singly linked list, and so we required a syntax suited to trees rather than lists.
+As we mentioned [in our FAQ section](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/README.md#is-kaeon-fusion-a-lisp), Kaeon FUSION is not technically a LISP because it stores data as a doubly linked tree instead of a singly linked list, and so we required a syntax suited to trees rather than lists.
 Additionally,
 and this might be subjective,